glacier-modding/glaciermodding.org/docs/modding/suitmodding/addingblobs.md

 ---
 ## More on Blobs
-These tips will help you customize and manage multiple images or settings for more dynamic mods.
+These tips will help you manage multiple images and **blobsfolders**.

 ### More Blobs images

 - If you want to add more images, remember to recreate the **file paths** by making more folders.
-For multiple images, place each in its relevant folder based on the **file paths**.
-Refer to the table below for examples:
+And place each image in its relevant folder

+examples:

 | **Assembly Path** (in-game)                    | Your **BlobsFolder** Structure                      |
 |--------------------------------------------|---------------------------------------------|